Marco4413/ProcessorEmulator/DOCUMENTATION.md

 ## JNZ

 The same as [JMP](#jmp) but gets executed only if the Zero flag is set to false.

+## JE

+The same as [JMP](#jmp) but gets executed only if the last two compared numbers were equal.

+## JNE

+The same as [JMP](#jmp) but gets executed only if the last two compared numbers were not equal.

+## JB

+The same as [JMP](#jmp) but gets executed only if the first of the last two compared numbers was below the second one.

+## JNB

+The same as [JMP](#jmp) but gets executed only if the first of the last two compared numbers wasn't below the second one.

+## JBE

+The same as [JMP](#jmp) but gets executed only if the first of the last two compared numbers was below or equal to the second one.

+## JNBE

+The same as [JMP](#jmp) but gets executed only if the first of the last two compared numbers wasn't below or equal to the second one.

+## JA

+The same as [JMP](#jmp) but gets executed only if the first of the last two compared numbers was above the second one.

+## JNA

+The same as [JMP](#jmp) but gets executed only if the first of the last two compared numbers wasn't above the second one.

+## JAE

+The same as [JMP](#jmp) but gets executed only if the first of the last two compared numbers was above or equal to the second one.

+## JNAE

+The same as [JMP](#jmp) but gets executed only if the first of the last two compared numbers wasn't above or equal to the second one.

 ## CALL